 Jackson is full of opportunities.
 Drop the remote, shake off the potato chips, and escape the monotony of home for an adventure in Mississippi’s capital city!

 Our commitment to social distancing and public health safety keeps everyone safe—locals and cherished visitors alike.
 Learn more at visitjackson.com/safertravel.

 Civil Rights & History

-From the proud Civil Rights legacy of Medgar Evers to the powerful present-day Mississippi Civil Rights Museum, Jackson is alive with Black history.
+From the proud legacy of Medgar Evers to the powerful present-day Mississippi Civil Rights Museum, the history of the movement is here.

-The blues and civil rights has a rich history in the City With Soul.
+The blues and civil rights - and literature - has a rich history in the City With Soul.

 Experience our unique locally-owned boutiques and galleries alongside national retailers in the City With Soul!

 Sports action can be found in Jackson from hard-hitting tackles to exciting marathons, thrilling rodeos and PGA golf.